-Pat started drawing as a child, alongside her father.
-She graduated with a BFA from Pratt Institute, in Brooklyn, NY, in Interior Design.
-It was not until she joined the Newington Art League in the 1990‘s and a fellow art league member introduced her to soft pastels that she began to experiment with other mediums.
-Pat has continued her art education through classes and workshops with Bob Noreika, Michael Berlinski, Diane Marinaro, Christine Ivers, Doug Dawson and Richard Mckinley.
+I started drawing as a child, alongside my father, and continued throughout my youth, earning a BFA from Pratt Institute.
+Early on, all my work was pencil and charcoal.
+It was not until I joined the Newington Art League, that a fellow art league member introduced me to soft pastels.
+It was then that I began to experiment with color and other mediums.
+My art education has continued through classes and workshops with professional artists including Doug Dawson, Christine Ivers and Richard Mckinley.

-Pat has participated in and received awards from numerous shows and festivals including the Mark Twain Museum, Spectrum Gallery, the Killingworth Arts Center Show on the Madison Green, the CT +6, 100 Pearl Gallery, the Burton Leavitt Theater, Manchester Art Association and Noank Historical Society Art Show.
-She is a member and current President of the Newington Art League, as well as, a member of the Connecticut Pastel Society, the Greater New Britain Arts Alliance, the Wethersfield Art League and the Art League of New Britain.
-She currently serves on the Board of the Greater New Britain Arts Alliance.
+Over the years, I have participated in and received awards from numerous art shows and festivals.
+These include shows at: the Mark Twain Museum, Spectrum Gallery, and the CT +6.
+I currently the President of the Newington Art League, as well as a member of the Connecticut Pastel Society, the Wethersfield Art League, and the Art League of New Britain.